 Checking the index in this case was not too painful; I had to give up some money I would rather have used on something else.
 However, there have been other times I have had to make awkward apologies or seek reconciliation with a friend after wronging them, and it was excruciatingly hard.
 Many times, I have not wanted to obey — I’ve wanted to just skip the process altogether.

 Index-checking is not a ritual or a legalistic practice I do to obtain righteousness; the Bible is clear that righteousness is a gift (Romans 3:20-25).
-Nor do I need to constantly meditate on my wrongdoing or allow myself to feel condemnation for my sin.
-By reading His Word and allowing His truth to penetrate my heart, I can know those areas where I need to let go of anger, make an apology, confess an area of bitterness, or pay money on a debt.
+In addition, God isn’t a genie handing out gifts if we earn His good favor.
+Nor do we need to constantly meditate on our wrongdoing or allow ourselves to feel condemnation for our sin.
+However, by reading His Word and allowing His truth to penetrate our hearts, we can know those areas where we need to let go of anger, make an apology, confess an area of bitterness, or pay money on a debt.

 In my own experience, God has offered me more grace than I really deserve.
 A lot of times when I think I know the problem but I am not sure, I’ll ask Him for confirmation, and He answers me.
 If we are seeking God intently, He will help us in the way to go.
-He will help us to know the areas we need to work on that are preventing us from receiving the blessing we are looking for.
+He will help us to know the areas we need to work on that are preventing us from receiving the blessing promised us.